Bayesian Matrix Decomposition and Applications: Introduction and Background

-Bayesian matrix decomposition approaches use a likelihood distribution to capture noise in the data, e.g., use a Poisson likelihood for count data, or a Gaussian likelihood for real-valued or nonnegative data.
-Based on the constraints, e.g., nonnegativity, count, sparsity, or ordinal values, different priors are placed over the entries in the factored components $\bW$ and $\bZ$.
-In non-probabilistic matrix decomposition language, the likelihood can be regarded as a cost function (e.g., to minimize over the mean squared error), and the priors can be treated as a penalization term over the factored components (e.g., to favor a sparsity in $\bW$ and $\bZ$).
-Situated within this book, our goal is to expand the repertoire of Bayesian matrix factorization algorithms.
+The choice of likelihood reflects the nature of the data: for example, a Poisson likelihood is suitable for count data, while a Gaussian likelihood is appropriate for real-valued or nonnegative observations.
+Similarly, priors are selected based on structural constraints---such as nonnegativity, sparsity, count support, or ordinality---and are placed on the entries of $\bW$ and $\bZ$.
+From a non-probabilistic perspective, the likelihood corresponds to a cost function (e.g., mean squared error), and the priors act as regularization terms that encourage desired properties like sparsity.
+Within the scope of this book, our goal is to expand the repertoire of Bayesian matrix factorization algorithms.